georged/enabler/content/post/introduction.md

 * Invest into your undertaking.
 If it's a blog, get a domain name, iknoweverythingaboutcrm.blogspot.com ain't that exciting.
 Get SSL certificate, get some decent theme, perhaps spend $5 on fiverr.com and get yourself a logo.
 * Do what you do.
 Regardless.

 * Be yourself.
 Keep your identity.
+Be careful about starting something under a company identity.
+I want to listen to an individual not Objectified Power Inc.
 * Working as a team.
-Ensure that you gel, and have complimentary points of view or skills.
-The team of defenders or forwards only never going to win any games whatever your ball sport of choice is happen to be.
-One of the most entertaining
+It does get easier because you can draw on each other's strengths and you can cover for each other when needed.
+But ensure that you gel, and have complimentary views or skills.
+The team of defenders or forwards only is never going to win any games whatever your ball sport of choice is happen to be.
+Our listeners find the ongoing banter one of the most entertaining aspects of CRM Audio (Usually I berate Joel for the lack of technical skills and, in return, he rubs my face in on customisations, architecture, and large scale implementations.
+Then Shawn trolls both of us about Field Service).
 * Use your life skills.
 Can you draw?
 Why don't you try illustrating a blog article?
 * Try something new and exciting.
+If you find discussing the differences in application designs created by left-handed people, I'm sure there will be enough left-handed application designers who would take a create interest in the subject.

 ## The new adventure

-As for me, this blog is a new start beginning
+CRM Tip of the Day and CRM Audio will continue.
+Perhaps with less rigour but by now it's like brushing your teeth - the results are very shiny if you do it on a regular basis.

+This site is a new start for me.
+I'm not a stranger to the personal blogging but I hope to create a new style where fiction, technical writing, videos, and other media come together.
+I do not know what it will look like in the end but we'll see.
+I hope you like my new [The Enabler](/about) persona.
+And you can tell by the domain name, it's very personal.

+*George "The Enabler" Doubinski*

+## References

 [^1]: [Neil Benson](https://twitter.com/customery), [Joel Lindstrom](https://twitter.com/joellindstrom), [Matt F Whittemann](https://twitter.com/mattnc), [Julie Yack](https://twitter.com/coloradojules)
 [^2]: https://en.wikipedia.org/wiki/Mikhail_Zhvanetsky